dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 };
 ```
 This code instructs the database to create a new table called `greetings` with two text columns: `name` and `note`.
 Run it like so:
 ```
 npx dbos migrate
 ```

-This command should print `Migration successful!` To learn more about schema migrations in DBOS, check out our guides for [Knex](../tutorials/using-knex.md#schema-management), [TypeORM](../tutorials/using-typeorm.md#schema-management), and [Prisma](../tutorials/using-prisma.md#schema-management).
+This command should print `Migration successful!`

 ## Writing to the Database

-Now, let's change the app to record every greeting into the `greetings` table.
+Now that we have `greetings` table, let's change our app to write to it.
 We'll do this with a [transactional function](../tutorials/transaction-tutorial.md).
 Change your `src/operations.ts` to contain:

 ```javascript
 import { TransactionContext, Transaction, HandlerContext, GetApi } from '@dbos-inc/dbos-sdk';